Political positions of Barack Obama: Economic policy

 To address the excesses in the banking sector that precipitated the 2008 financial crisis, Obama signed into law the Dodd–Frank Wall Street Reform and Consumer Protection Act in 2010, which limited bank risk-taking and overhauled the outdated regulatory regime ineffective in monitoring the non-depository or shadow banking sector at the core of the crisis, which had outgrown the traditional depository banking sector.
-The Act also created the Consumer Financial Protection Bureau, but did not breakup the largest banks (which had grown even larger due to forced mergers during the crisis) nor separate investment and depository banking, as the Glass–Steagal Act had done.
+The Act also created the Consumer Financial Protection Bureau, but did not breakup the largest banks (which had grown even larger due to forced mergers during the crisis) nor separate investment and depository banking, as the Glass–Steagall Act had done.
 Only a few Republicans voted for the law.

 The Great Recession had caused federal government revenues to fall to their lowest level relative to the economy's size in 50 years.
 At the same time, safety net expenditures (including automatic stabilizers such as unemployment compensation and disability payments) and stimulus measures caused expenditures to rise considerably.
 This drove the United States federal budget deficit higher, creating significant debt concerns.
 This caused several bruising debates with the Republican Congress.
 President Obama signed the American Taxpayer Relief Act of 2012, which included the expiration of the Bush tax cuts for high income earners and implemented a sequester (cap) on spending for the military and other discretionary categories of spending.
 Compared against a baseline where the Bush tax cuts were allowed to expire on schedule in 2010 for all income levels, this law significantly increased future deficits.
 Compared against the previously years, it reduced the deficit and limited future cost increases.
 Along with the recovering economy, the law even lowered the deficit back to the historical average relative to GDP by 2014.